Manage machine catalogs

 You can also export machines from a catalog on the same Add Machines page.
 The exported CSV of machines can then be used as a template when adding machines in bulk.
 To export machines:

-From Manage > Full Configuration, select Machine Catalogs in the left pane.
+- From Studio, select Machine Catalogs in the left pane.

 Note: